melvin-mancini/Multitasking-RealTime-Arduino-System/README.md

 # <a name="Title"></a> Multitasking-RealTime-Arduino
 ## <a name="Introduction"></a> Introduction
 This simple project shows how Arduino can be used with a real time operating system (Erika).
+The project is designed to show how Arduino can be integrated with a Real-Time operating system and how to use harware and software components.
 A special version of Arduino called ARTe was used for software development.
 For more information on how to use ARTe, visit the official developer site ( http://retis.sssup.it/?q=arte ).

 ### <a name="ARTe(Arduino-Real-Time-extension)"></a> ARTe (Arduino Real-Time extension)